-In Seneca Falls, New York (above), activists Susan B. Anthony, Amelia Bloomer, and Elizabeth Cady Stanton, among others, held the Women's Rights Convention, galvanizing the women's suffrage movement that eventually led the passage of the 19th amendment, in 1919.
+In Seneca Falls, NY, activists Susan B. Anthony, Amelia Bloomer, and Elizabeth Cady Stanton, among others, held the Women's Rights Convention, galvanizing the women's suffrage movement that eventually led the passage of the 19th amendment, in 1919.

 When it comes to women making a huge impact in a notoriously male-dominated industry, Amelia Earhart stands second to none.
 Her childhood home in Atchison, Kansas, a Gothic revival cottage on the banks of the Missouri River, stands today as the Amelia Earhart Birthplace Museum, a tribute to her life.
 The house is set up with turn-of-the-20th-century furniture and artifacts, presumably as it was during Earhart’s lifetime, and features an assortment of portraits of Earhart and her family as well as aviation memorabilia, including flight maps said to be from her fateful final flight.

 Located in a grand building that also houses the TROY-Montgomery Campus Library in downtown Montgomery, the Rosa Parks Library and Museum is a shrine to one of the landmark events of the Civil Rights movement and the woman who became an accidental icon.
 Among the many highlights of the collection is a replica of the public bus where Ms. Parks’s defiant act went down in 1955.
 It also features various interactive and educational attractions for kids.